RajeshThallam/fastertransformer-converter/README.md

 .
 ├── converter
 ├── evaluator
-├── notebooks
 └── README.md
 ```

-- `/notebooks`: Notebooks to run inference with NVIDIA Triton and FasterTransformer
 - `/converter`: Source for converting JAX checkpoints to FasterTransformer checkpoints
 - `/evaluator`: Source for running model evaluation on validation dataset with model hosted on NVIDIA Triton